Trent University

-Trent University is a public liberal arts university in Peterborough, Ontario, with a satellite campus in Oshawa, which serves the Regional Municipality of Durham.
-Founded in 1964, the university is known for its Oxbridge college system, small class sizes, and 11 on-campus nature reserves.
+Trent University is a public university in Peterborough, Ontario, with a satellite campus in Oshawa, which serves the Regional Municipality of Durham.
+Founded in 1964, the university is known for its Oxbridge college system and 11 on-campus nature reserves.
 The university's main Symons campus is located on the Otonabee River at the northeast corner of the City of Peterborough.
-Trent University offers only a few programs at the graduate level.
 In 2023, over 13,000 undergraduates and over 1,200 graduate students were enrolled at the Symons campus while Trent University Durham GTA served over 3,000 full- and part-time students at its Oshawa campus.
 The university is represented in Canadian Interuniversity Sports by the Trent Excalibur varsity team.

 History

 A view of the Faryon footbridge that connects the east and west parts of the college across the Otonabee River.

 Trent University resulted from a community discussion in 1957 about the potential for a post-secondary institution in the Trent Valley.
 The campaign to establish Peterborough's first post-secondary institution coincided with the Ontario government's plan to create new and expand existing universities, and was furthered influenced by public pressure and the general belief that higher education was a key to social justice and economic productivity for individuals and for society.

 In 1963, Trent University was founded as a non-denominational, public institution in downtown Peterborough, Ontario.
 It was established as a provincial university under the Trent University Act, 1962–63.
 In the fall of 1964, the university welcomed its first students, with its initial campus consisting of three refurbished buildings in central Peterborough: Rubidge Hall, Catherine Parr Traill College for women, and Peter Robinson College for men.
 Georges Vanier, the then Governor General of Canada, officially opened Trent University in the following year.
 That same year, there were around 100 students in attendance.

 Modelled on the provincial University of Toronto Act of 1906, Trent established a bicameral system consisting of a senate (faculty), responsible for academic policies, and a board of governors (citizens), exercising exclusive control over financial policies and having formal authority in all other matters.
 The president, appointed by the board, was to provide a link between the two bodies through institutional leadership.

 Canadian General Electric, a major industrial employer in Peterborough, donated a 100 acre parcel of land along the Otonabee River; other lands were subsequently acquired on both sides of the river to serve as the site of the university's permanent campus.
 The CGE donation included a functioning hydroelectric power plant dating from the 1890s, which still generates a substantial portion of the university's electricity and produces income for the university.
 The power plant underwent a $22.8-million upgrade in 2013; Trent University owns 50% of the power plant with Peterborough Utilities Group owning the remaining 50%.

 The university's Geography Department was set up in 1968, and in 1969 the university offered Canada's first Native Studies program.